 New Mexico Limited Power of Attorney Form

-Signing requirements (§ 45-5B-105) – The power of attorney must have the principal’s signature notarized.
-While it is recommended that the agent sign the form, it is not a legal requirement for them to do so.
+Signing requirements (§ 45-5B-105): The power of attorney must have the principal’s signature notarized.
+The agent does not have a lawful duty to sign the form, but it helps to authenticate the document further.